rajeshrv2020/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to based on Nividia Architecture.

 My first step was to use a convolution neural network model similar to the LeNet Architecture.
 The MSE was high (>1) .
 So, i decided to try out Nividia Architecture.

-...
-I thought this model might be appropriate because ...
+I thought this model might be appropriate because MSE was less than 0.1 during the first epoch.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model to add dropouts in between convolution layers.

-Then I

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.

 To address it, i collected more dataset at the failing spots.
 Example.
-Sharp Left turn.a
+Sharp Left turn.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network as seen below

-Here is a visualization of the architecture

 ![alt text][image1]